 The Alchemy of Slavery foregrounds the diverse and adaptable slaving practices that masters deployed to build a slave economy in the Upper Mississippi River Valley, attempting to outmaneuver their antislavery opponents.
 In time, a formidable cast of lawyers and antislavery activists set their sights on ending slavery in Illinois.
 Abraham Lincoln, Lyman Trumbull, Richard Yates, and many other future leaders of the Republican party partnered with African Americans to wage an extended campaign against slavery in the region.
 Across a century and a half, slavery's nearly perpetual reinvention takes center stage: masters turning Indian captives into slaves, slaves into servants, former slaves into kidnapping victims; and enslaved people turning themselves into free men and women.

-M. Scott Heerman teaches history at the University of Miami.
+M. Scott Heerman is Associate Professor of History at the University of Miami.